 City Park’s M4 Sherman tank sits at the northwest corner, south of the Crete Post Office.
 It was originally placed in the park in July 1960 by members of the National Guard.
 Maintenance in recent years was performed by guard members from the Combined Support Maintenance Shop at the Lincoln National Guard base.

 About 50,000 M4’s were produced during WWII and Crete’s is an M4A3E8 produced in 1944.
 Many tanks of this configuration also served throughout the Korean Conflict.
-As the result of recent research, the tank was repainted to reflect its accurate service numbers and insignia.
+The tank was repainted to reflect its accurate service numbers and insignia.

 In Progress: veterans memorial area surrounding the tank.